-Internship (Variable Credit) A pre-approved and supervised work experience designed to supplement academic training.
+Internship (Variable Credit) Prerequisite: Instructor approval.
+A pre-approved and supervised work experience designed to supplement academic training.
 Credit may be granted for one, two, or three semester hours.
 A student completing a dual concentration could be eligible for an internship in each concentration; however, a separate internship work experience would be required for each concentration.
-Interested students should discuss this course with the Director of Business Internships.
+Interested students should discuss this course with the Instructor.
 (Spring, Fall)